 That feeling of connection also extends to the unique bonds that our village team have developed with residents.
 It’s clear to see in their interactions, the smiles, the banter and the underlaying support that is always there.

 Best of all, there’s a lifestyle option to suit everyone at Linda Jones Village.
-You can choose from a townhouse, an independent apartment or the extra support of a serviced apartment.
+You can choose from a townhouse, an independent apartment or an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 116 care rooms offering resthome, hospital and specialist dementia care.
 Linda Jones care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 Immerse yourself in our wonderful Linda Jones Village by viewing our virtual tour.